-South India is home to ancient civilisations, bustling modern cities, mountains, forests, exotic wildlife, temples, beaches and backwaters.
-This tour takes in a variety of destinations while still giving you the chance to see local life up close and engage with the wonderfully warm and friendly people who call this land home.
+South India is home to ancient civilizations, bustling modern cities, mountains, forests, exotic wildlife, temples, beaches and backwaters.
+This tour takes in a variety of South India tourist’s destinations while still giving you the chance to see local life up close and engage with the wonderfully warm and friendly people who call this land home.

 Day 3: Day excursion to the temple town of Kanchipuram, one of the most sacred pilgrimage sites in southern India.
 On the way back to Mahabalipuram you will visit the Cultural Village of Dakshinachitra and the Crocodile Bank - a unique centre for the study of these amazing reptiles.
 Overnight in Mahabalipuram.

 Day 4: Departing Mahabalipuram the next stop is at Trichy, another of Tamil Nadu’s important Temple Cities and home to Srirangam and Rock Fort Temples.
 The climb to the top of Rock Fort is rewarded with views over the city and Srirangam temple, one of the largest in Asia.
+Through these temples you can witness the impeccable architecture of Tamilnadu.
 Rock Fort Bazaar is a very interesting market, seething with people and a great place to buy almost anything.
 Overnight in Trichy.

 Day 5: Leave Trichy after breakfast and drive 3 hours to Madurai.
 Later in the day visit Meenakshi Temple and the Nayak Palace, with free time in the late afternoon to explore the markets of Madurai, the second largest city in Tamil Nadu and one of its most fascinating.
+Madurai is the best place to try Tamilnadu cuisine.
 Overnight in Madurai.

 Day 6: Early morning visit to the famous Madurai flower markets, and after breakfast drive 4 hours to Periyar, high in the hills of the Western Ghats.
 Options for the afternoon include guided trekking in the forests of the famous Periyar Wildlife Sanctuary, a visit to a spice plantation, bamboo rafting or a chance to ride, feed and bathe an elephant.
 Overnight in Periyar.

 Day 7: Depart Periyar and drive down to Alleppey; board a houseboat here for a lunch cruise on the famous Kerala backwaters.
+Kerala backwaters is one of the hottest honeymoon spot in India.
 At the end of the cruise you’ll be dropped at your accommodation for the night, a homestay or resort alongside the backwaters.
 Overnight near Alleppey.

 Day 9: Full day drive to Wayanad- a remote district in the north of Kerala - overnight in Wayanad.

 Day 10: A day in the Wayanad district where you can go trekking, visit a wildlife sanctuary by jeep or see some of the local attractions which include India’s oldest Neolithic rock carvings and ancient Jain temples in the forests.
+Wayanad is one of the famous tourist destination in Kerala.
 Overnight in Wayanad.